After ballot box fire, Iraqi cleric Sadr warns of civil war

 Some of Iran’s other supporters, such as former prime minister Nuri al-Maliki, whose bloc performed below expectations in the election, would benefit.

+At the same time, a recount might harm Iran in other ways.
+Tehran is accused by some parties in two provinces of helping a Kurdish party allied with it commit election fraud.

-“Iran would have preferred if Fatih and (Maliki’s) State of Law (party) had done better than Sadr so any kind of redo where a different scenario comes out is better for Iran,” said Mansour.
+“Iran would have preferred if Fatih and (Maliki’s) State of Law (list) had done better than Sadr so any kind of redo where a different scenario comes out is better for Iran,” said Mansour.

+“It is not an ideal situation for Iran and they might support a redo, but actually a recount might implicate them if the allegations in the north are correct.”

 In the election, Iraq used an electronic vote-counting system for the first time.
 Some Iraqi politicians had argued that the manual recount was necessary to make sure that the electronic system did not hide fraud.